Information relevant to this issue can be found in the documentation at the following link:

 Microsoft Office causes the *.mat files to appear as shortcuts and not as actual files to Windows.

 If you are using Microsoft Windows 10, you can restore the file associations with the following steps:

-2. In the ‘Control Panel’, click on 'Programs' section, then on the next page, under the 'Default Programs', click on 'Make a file type always open in a specific program'
+2. In the ‘Control Panel’, click on 'Programs' section, then on the next page, click 'Default Programs'

-3. In the next page, you will see a list of file extensions with their associated default programs.
+4. On the next page, you will see a list of file extensions with their associated default programs.
 Find the MAT file extension then click on either the plus sign or the current associated application to its right.

 If you are using Microsoft Windows Vista or 7, you can restore the file associations with the following steps:

 2. Select Control Panel.